Sign up to be a legislative advocate. Click Here.

 Catholics strive to make prayer an integral part of their daily lives so that this intimacy with God can lead us to charitable action.
 Our actions in the public square must always be rooted in prayer, discerning God’s will for our lives as well as for the common good of society.
 It is indeed a great challenge to discern and to speak the truth and to work to protect the lives and fundamental dignity of all human beings.
 Therefore, we also encourage prayer for our legislators.

 We are called to be conscientious citizens.
-And so, when we consider Catholic advocacy in Pennsylvania, we must always begin with prayer, which leads to action.
+And so, when we consider Catholic advocacy in

 Send a message to elected officials about hot topics.
 The PCC has numerous action alerts on a variety of topics.
 Every citizen is encouraged to let his or her legislators know they care about these important issues.
 Be sure to add firstname.lastname@example.org to your contact list or white list so that our emails reach your inbox!